 Setting the document language enables some screen readers to switch to the appropriate language.

-In Acrobat DC Pro, learn how to check for document language in the Accessibility Issues, Document, Document Language section.
+In Acrobat Pro, learn how to check for document language in the Accessibility Issues, Document, Document Language section.

-In Acrobat DC Pro, learn how to check for alternative text in the Accessibility Issues, Document, Alternate Text section.
+In Acrobat Pro, learn how to check for alternative text in the Accessibility Issues, Document, Alternate Text section.